invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 Within the Contracts folder, developers can find deploy-ready contracts and metadata essential for interactions.

-### Math
+### Wasm

-The Math folder contains Rust structs and data exported to WebAssembly using wasm_bindgen.
+The Wasm folder contains Rust structs and data exported to WebAssembly using wasm_bindgen.
 This integration allows for the utilization of the same functions and data employed in the primary Invariant contract.

 ### Source